Skip to Content

 Luis Castro / Shutterstock

-Before you order the spicy tuna roll at your favorite sushi restaurant, it is important to know that this popular roll is usually made with raw tuna.
+Before you order the spicy tuna roll at your favorite sushi restaurant, it’s important to know that this popular roll is usually made with raw tuna.
 However, cooked tuna can also be used if you prefer not to venture into the raw fish world as of yet.
 While often served as an uramaki roll in Western sushi restaurants, I have seen it prepared as a maki roll as well.
 Either way, this consists of tuna and a spicy mayo sauce.
 It is often garnished with sesame seeds as well.
-This popular sushi is definitely worth a try, though you may need to make yourself if you want it cooked.
+This popular sushi is definitely worth a try, though you may need to make it yourself if you want it cooked.

 19. Vegetable Tempura Roll